 Influenza affects many people every winter

-Influenza is a contagious disease with sometime serious outcomes.
-However it is often preventable.
-Understanding how it infects and how one can prevent infection and disease is key to reducing the number of illnesses, hospitalisations and premature deaths.
+Influenza is a contagious disease which can have serious outcomes.
+However, it is often preventable.
+Understanding how the disease infects and how one can prevent infection is key to reducing the number of illnesses, hospitalisations and premature deaths.